 With my oval short paintbrush, I began painting/dry brushing stripes in alternating colors of the Metallic Gold and Hurricane Gray over the Drift Wood base coat.
-I really liked the look of the stripes that weren’t so perfect.
+I liked the look of the stripes that weren’t so perfect.
 After the paint had dried, I sanded over the whole dresser with a 220 grit sandpaper to give it a distressed aged look.

 Glazing Over The Best Chalk Paint

 To add a pearl effect, I used Dixie Belle’s, Pearlescent Glaze.
 It went on smooth with my paintbrush and dried quickly.
-I really liked the look and it added a beautiful pearl effect.
+I liked the look and it added a beautiful pearl effect.

 The Detail Work

 Because I used THE best chalk paint, I just had to use the Best Dang Wax.
 Seriously, that’s the name of it.
-It really stands up to its name.
+It stands up to its name.
 I added the black wax with my wax brush and made sure I got it into all the details.
 Because I had applied the glaze over the chalk mineral paint, it was easy to wipe off the excess with a cotton cloth.
 I like this method of applying wax because I have total control.
 The glaze acts as a barrier and seals the paint.
-You can totally skip the glazing step if you want a darker aged piece.
+You can skip the glazing step if you want a darker aged piece.